Driveby-Studios/.github/profile/README.md

 # Driveby Studios 🚗💨

-Welcome to the official GitHub home of **Driveby Studios**.
-We are a collective of developers and creators focused on building high-performance software, engaging digital experiences, and innovative open-source tools.
+Welcome to the official GitHub home of DriveBy Studios.
+We are a two-man development team focused on building high-performance software, engaging digital experiences, and innovative open-source tools.

 ## 🙋‍♀️ Who We Are